H-1B Visa Requirements and Application Process

 As stated, H1Bs are valid for a period of up to six years.
 Yet, you should note that time spent in L status counts toward this six-year time period.
 However, this six year maximum only counts for time physically spent in the United States.
 If a beneficiary can demonstrate that they spent time outside the United States, that time does not count toward the six-year H1B maximum.
 This time can be “recaptured” and used towards further extending their H1B time.

 For example, if a beneficiary spent 42 full days outside the U.S. during their H-1B period, that time may be recaptured to extend beyond the six-year limit, supported by evidence such as I-94 records, passport stamps, or travel documents.
-Partial days in the U.S. do not qualify; USCIS evaluates on a case-by-case basis.
+USCIS evaluates recapture requests on a case-by-case basis based on evidence of time spent outside the United States, such as I-94 history and travel records.

 While on an H1B, you can apply for permanent resident status.
 Furthermore, those awaiting an immigrant visa priority date may be eligible to stay in the United States on an H1B for longer than six years.
 You may also be eligible to hold H1B status for longer if you have an approved EB-1, EB-2, and/or EB-3 petition.
 If you have any questions about the process of going from an H1B visa to permanent resident status in the United States, an immigration lawyer, such as myself or another member of my team, can provide further information.

 Citizens of Chile and Singapore may seek the H-1B1 classification under separate free-trade-agreement provisions.
-H-1B1 petitions are typically approved initially for up to 18 months and may be extended one year at a time without a fixed six-year maximum stay.
+H-1B1 petitions are typically approved for one year and may be extended in one-year increments, without a fixed six-year maximum stay.
 H-1B1 beneficiaries are not counted toward the 65,000 H-1B cap.
 However, each stay and renewal remains subject to adjudication and approval by the relevant authorities.
 Some jobs that are not considered specialty occupations and are ineligible for an H1B visa may be accepted under the H1B1 visa.
 If you believe you may be eligible for an H1B1 visa, an immigration lawyer, like myself or another member of my team, can assist you further.

 Applicants for an H1B1 visa can apply directly at the consulate or with USCIS (as a change of status).
 H1B1 applicants can provide all documentation directly to a consular officer when they seek visa stamping.
 They need not have an approval before their consular appointment.